appsmithorg/appsmith-docs/website/docs/reference/widgets/maps.md

 Additionally, you can display dynamic data from queries or JS functions by binding the response to the **Default markers** property.

 ---
-**Example**: suppose you want to display the location of a user when you select a row in a table.
+**Example 1**: suppose you want to display the location of a user when you select a row in a table.

 1. Fetch data from the [sample database ](https://docs.appsmith.com/core-concepts/connecting-to-data-sources/connecting-to-databases#sample-databases) `users` using a SELECT query `fetchUserData`.